alexhn19/squirrel-tracker1/README.md

 # squirrel-tracker1

+## What is it ?

-This tool was inspired by Mr. Hosencratz, who would like to keep track of all known squirrels.
-Initially, we are tasked with looking at the squirrels in Central Park based off of the 2018 Central Park Squirrel Census date.
+This tool keeps track of all known squirrels in Central Park based off of the 2018 Central Park Squirrel Census date.

-## Use cases
+## Main Features
+Here are all the features of squirrel-tracker1:
+* feature 1
+* feature 2

-## Behavior
+## Dependencies

+[Django][1]

+[1]: linktodjango.com